JayThibs/hyperdrive-vs-automl-plus-deployment/README.md

 - AutoML only works for a subset of primary metrics (AUC weighted, Accuracy, Norm macro recall, Average precision score weighted, Precision score weighted).
 The primary metric we wanted, `recall_score_micro`, was not an option.
 Therefore, we needed to choose `norm_macro_recall` for the primary metric and then replace the "best" model with the model that performed the best on `recall_score_micro`.
 - AutoML does not work with multi-label classification problems (where multiple labels can be predicted for a given input).
 I wanted to use deep learning on a multi-label classification problem and compare it to AutoML, but I had to settle for a multi-class classification problem (only one label can be predicted) because of AutoML.
 - When training data is registered in TabularDatasetFactory, the column headers can change as a result.
 This happened to me.
 All periods (“.”) were replaced with underscores (“_”).
 Therefore, I needed to fix this issue in `X_test`.

+## References

+- Some of the preprocessing functions used in this project (with many modifications) come from the following repository: https://github.com/zlatankr/Projects/tree/master/Tanzania.